derfeldev/ansible-role-ghost/README.md

 Check [defaults/main.yml](defaults/main.yml) for the full list of supported options.

+See [CHANGELOG.md](CHANGELOG.md) for migration guide and breaking changes.

 ## Mash-Playbook Integration

 This role supports integration with the [mash-playbook](https://github.com/mother-of-all-self-hosting/mash-playbook) and includes email functionality.
 See [docs/mash-playbook-integration.md](docs/mash-playbook-integration.md) for detailed integration instructions.